Announcements

 This tradition has roots in the vision of university board member Robert S. Brookings, who in 1909 was determined to transform the medical school into a model for American medical education and research.
 Among the first recruits to this “modern medical school” was Joseph Erlanger, who Brookings appointed head of the physiology department in 1910.
 Three decades later, Erlanger won a Nobel prize.

-In 1947, four Washington University faculty members were Nobel laureates, a record for an American university at the time.
+In 1947, four WashU faculty members were Nobel laureates, a record for an American university at the time.
 Pictured here, from left to right, are laureates Carl F. Cori, professor of biochemistry; Joseph Erlanger, professor emeritus of physiology; Gerty T. Cori, professor of biochemistry; and Chancellor Arthur H. Compton.
 Photo: Becker Medical Library

-1927: Arthur H. Compton (1892 – 1962)
+1927: Arthur H. Compton (1892–1962)

 Compton